flavienbwk/ceph-kubernetes/README.md

     kubectl cordon scw-ceph-test-clustr-default-94ef39ea5b1f4b3e8
     ```

-3. Deleting the pod for it to be reschedule (and wait ~6 minutes)
+3. Deleting the pod for it to be reschedule (and wait ~6 minutes for PVC to bind)

     ```bash
     kubectl delete pod --grace-period=0 --force psitransfer-deployment-8448887c9d-mt6wm